 When you visit Paternoster on the West Coast, one of the highlights is the Cape Columbine Nature Reserve & lighthouse about 5km away along a gravel road.
 The nature reserve is especially pretty when carpeted with spring flowers and there’s something hugely romantic about lighthouses and their keepers.

-Light-keeper Japie Greef let us walk 97 steps up a series of wooden ladders to the top of the 15-metre tower where the light is.
+When we first visited, light-keeper Japie Greef let us walk 97 steps up a series of wooden ladders to the top of the 15-metre tower where the light is.
 It was boiling hot in there, so we stayed only long enough to admire the view and notice brass vents polished to within an inch of their lives.

 Eager to banish all thoughts of ghosts, we drove to Tieties Bay.
 Inside the Cape Columbine Nature Reserve, it’s on one of the most gorgeous coastlines in the country.
 In September, yellow, white and orange spring flowers blanketed the veld.